Certificate in Group Psychotherapy, Adelphi University (1983)

 Concentration Case Conference II

-Psychotherapy Case Conference IV
+Psychotherapy Case Conference II

-S/T: Formulating The Therapeutic Treatment Plan
+S/T: Formulating The Therapeutic Plan

-S/T: Intro To Clinical Psychology
+S/T: Introduction To Clinical Psychology

 Social Science Seminar: Freud Then And Now